-When to use a CV versus Executive Summary – both have distinct purpose and effectiveness.
+When to use a CV versus Executive Summary – both have distinctive purpose and effectiveness.

 An executive summary is a condensed overview of your career highlights, experiences, competencies and achievements.
 It’s a one page ‘attention getter’ effectively used when networking for your next or ideal role.